dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 It is possible to format the description field, and interpretations with **bold**, *italic* by using the Markdown style markers \* and \_ for **bold** and *italic* respectively.
-The text field for writing new interpretations have a toolbar for adding rich text.
+The text field for writing new interpretations has a toolbar for adding rich text.
 Keyboard shortcuts are also available: Ctrl/Cmd + B and Ctrl/Cmd + I. A limited set of smilies is supported and can be used by typing one of the following character combinations: :) :-) :( :-( :+1 :-1.
 URLs are automatically